Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DWD-JS-jQ-notes.md

 ## Introduction to JavaScript

 In these notes I assume familiarity with the basic syntax etc. of javascript.
-It's quite similar to various programming or scripting languages you might have come across, including PHP (but with some important differences, e.g. variables don't normally start with "\\$").
+It's quite similar to various programming or scripting languages you might have come across, including PHP (but with some important differences, e.g. variables don't normally start with "\$").
 I will refer heavily to some external resources such as the w3schools pages, which on these topics are very good, and their "Try it yourself" feature is invaluable for experimenting.

 **_Do always experiment!_** Try different things; try things you think will work and things you think won't -- try to find out why they don't.
 You can't break anything.
 Experiment _until you understand_.
-If you can't see why something does or doesn't work, do ask me or Jules (or search e.g. <http://stackoverflow.com> and other online resources).
+If you can't see why something does or doesn't work, do ask me or post to the Message Board (or search e.g. <http://stackoverflow.com> and other online resources).

 I focus here on objects and functions because these are especially important in jQuery.